HXX97/GMT-KBQA/README.md

 4. Merge the logits with relations to get sorted relations for each question by running `python data_process.py merge_relation --dataset CWQ --split test[train,dev]`.
 The sorted relations will be saved as `data/CWQ/relation_retrieval/candidate_relations/CWQ_test[train,dev]_cand_rels_sorted.json`

 (5) **Generate Logical Forms through multi-task learning**

+0. 吴轩 0623: merge_all 直接原来的结果，就说明因为有一些候补实体是随机筛选得到的，为了保证与论文中的设置完全一致，直接将论文训练的数据集放上来
-1. Run `python data_process.py --merge_all --dataset CWQ --split test[train,dev]` prepare all the input data for logical form generation and the two auxiliary tasks (entity disambiguation and relation classification).
+1. Run `python data_process.py merge_all --dataset CWQ --split test[train,dev]` prepare all the input data for logical form generation and the two auxiliary tasks (entity disambiguation and relation classification).
 The merged data file will be saved as `data/CWQ/generation/merged/CWQ_test[train,dev].json`

-吴轩 0623: merge_all 直接原来的结果，就说明因为有一些候补实体是随机筛选得到的，为了保证与论文中的设置完全一致，直接将论文训练的数据集放上来
+    - For WebQSP, Run `python data_process.py merge_all --dataset WebQSP --split test[train]`.
+The merged data file will be saved as `data/WebQSP/generation/merged/WebQSP_test[train].json`

 2. Run `sh scripts/run_t5_relation_entity_concat_add_prefix_warmup_epochs_5_15epochs_CWQ.sh train multitask0617` to train the logical form generation model.
 The trained model will be saved in `exps/CWQ_multitask0617`.
 Command for training other model variants can be found in `cheatsheet_generation.txt`.
 3. Command for training model(as shown in 2.) will also do inference on `test` split.
 You can run `sh scripts/run_t5_relation_entity_concat_add_prefix_warmup_epochs_5_15epochs_CWQ.sh predict multitask0617 False test 50 4` to do inference on `test` split alone.
 Command for inferencing on other model variants can be found in `cheatsheet_generation.txt`.
 4. Run `python3 eval_topk_prediction_final.py --split test --pred_file exps/multitask0617/beam_50_top_k_predictions.json` to evaluate trained model.